hemanth22/CV/docs/index.md

 |**eFx Application Site Reliability Engineer**|->_Aug 2021 to Present_|
 |---|---|

 - Debugging and Supporting front office forex trade tickets issues in production.
+- Writing Jenkins pipeline accordingly to deployment requirement
 - Deployment activity like deploying microservices in openshift, mariadb database patching, OS patching.
 Troubleshooting in OpenShift
 - Investigation, troubleshooting & debugging pricing issue, booking issue for vendor Applications ET2 (RET) , and other internal applications trading issues.
-- Automation of manual tasks / activity with shellscripting and python scripting in PROD and UAT,
+- Automation of manual tasks / real time activity with shellscripting and python scripting in PROD and UAT,
 - Scheduling and Co-ordinating OS, MariaDB, Openshift patching activity for production and UAT.

 #### challenges solved